Rone Church

 Rone Church (Rone kyrka) is a medieval church in Rone on the Swedish island of Gotland.
 The Gothic church contains a number of medieval murals.
 It is part of the Church of Sweden and lies in the Diocese of Visby.

 History

 The presently visible, Gothic church was very probably preceded by a smaller, Romanesque church.
-Of this first church nothing remains except a few fragments, later incorporated in the Gothic church.
+Of this first church, nothing remains except a few fragments, later incorporated into the Gothic church.
 The oldest parts of the present structure are the nave and choir, erected c.
 1300, with the lower part of the tower from the same date.
 It was extended upwards during the middle of the 14th century, making the tall tower the youngest part of the church.
 The church has remained largely unchanged ever since.

 A renovation was carried out in 1913–15, and again in 1954–55 by architect Eiler Graebe.